 The ordinary idea that I revealed today will play a very important role in enabling you to make your content or copy feel extraordinary.

 In fact, this ordinary idea is so important I COULDN’T risk the chance of you ignoring it.
+I HAD to figure out the most extraordinary way to present it to you.

 Otherwise, you never would’ve consumed this content.
 This means you never would have learned (or been reminded of) this valuable, but very ordinary idea.

 I couldn’t risk doing anything else or anything less.
+This ordinary idea was too valuable to waste.

 Would You or Your Team Like to Learn How to Create Content Like This?